siglens/siglens-docs/docs/migration/datadog/vector.md

 Here are the general steps to configure the Datadog Agent to collect logs from a file:

 1. Navigate to the `conf.d` directory inside the Datadog Agent's directory.
-By default, it's located at `/etc/datadog-agent/conf.d/`.
+The default location varies based on your operating system:

+   - For Linux: `/etc/datadog-agent/conf.d/`
+   - For macOS: `~/.datadog-agent/conf.d/`

+> **Note:** This path can change based on the version of the software or the specific configuration of the system.
+Refer to the [official Datadog documentation](https://docs.datadoghq.com/agent/guide/agent-configuration-files) for up-to-date information.

 2. Inside the `conf.d` directory, create a new `.yaml` configuration file for your service.
 The file name should be `<YOUR_SERVICE>.yaml`, where `<YOUR_SERVICE>` is the name of your service.
 For example, if your service is named `my_service`, the file name should be `my_service.yaml`.